spacetelescope/jwst/docs/jwst/user_documentation/introduction.rst

 **Dependencies**

-The `jwst` package has several dependencies (see the `setup.cfg` file in the top-level directory of `jwst` for a full list).
-Some notable dependencies
+The `jwst` package has several dependencies (see the `pyproject.toml` file in the top-level directory of `jwst` for a full list).
+Some notable dependencies include:
-include:

 **asdf**